oktavilla/hopp-docs/docs/data-models/curated-content-mix.md

 {% include wip.md %}

 A Curated Content Mix is a named set of Curated Content Lists.
-They are used on the start page or instead of standard content lists on Category or Tag pages.
-Curated Content Mixes are also used for recirculation on Content Item Pages.
+They are used as sources for Content Containers on the start page or instead of standard content lists on Category or Tag pages.
+Curated Content Mixes are also used as sources for recirculation on Content Item Pages.
 The list definitions are set up in the [Product Configuration](../configuration/index.md#curated-content-mixes).

 {% include fields-table.md parent_definition="configuration-curated-content-mix" %}